Coordinator CornerWelcome to the Coordinator Corner!

 Tools to Use Throughout the Year

-Recruitment Article for School Newsletter – Use this sample article to recruit new mentors; tailor it to fit your program’s needs and then send it to the appropriate person in your school or district for the upcoming newsletter.
+Recruitment AD – Use this sample advertisement to recruit new mentors.
+Personalize it to fit your program’s needs and then send it to the appropriate person in your school and district for the upcoming newsletters.
+Shthroughout your community to local businesses, churches, merchants, etc. to recruit mentors and gain support for your mentoring program.

-Benefits to and Responsibilities – Business Partners – Invite businesses to get involved with supporting mentoring by giving them this information about how easy it is to become a Creative Mentoring business partner- include this document with the letter below.
+Benefits to and Responsibilities of Business Partners– Invite businesses to get involved with supporting mentoring by giving them this information about how easy it is to become a Creative Mentoring business partner- include this document with the business letter.

 Mentor Coordinator Database

 Committed and supported coordinators are one of the most important keys to successful in-school and workplace Creative Mentoring programs in Delaware.
-Here, you will find recruitment, program, and recognition tools and ideas that you can use for your mentoring program.
-Also, take a look at the most Frequently Asked Questions that coordinators have.
+Here, you will find recruitment, program, and recognition tools that you can use for your mentoring program.
+Also, take a look at the most Frequently Asked Questions from our coordinators.
 We update these as we get input from coordinators like you, so check back often!

 If you would like access or training for the database, please contact us.